ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 With a published dataset, there is no requirement for the terms and conditions form or template emails to send to the contributor.
 First, start by getting some initial information about the dataset from reading the published paper, and checking if there is data that is publicly available.

 Once you have an understanding of which biomaterials, protocols, and processes are used, it is time to generate a metadata spreadsheet.
+The tool to generate a tailored spreadsheet is integrated in ingest.
+You can find it in the `Experiment Information` tab, `Generate a metadata template` section of your project.

-As below, the spreadsheet can be generated using the  [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator)but as there is no contributor involved, do make the spreadsheet as comprehensive as you think is necessary.
+_If needed the spreadsheet generator can be found in this repo  [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator)_

+Since there is no contributor involved, do make the spreadsheet as comprehensive as you think is necessary.
 Instead of the iterative process of the contributor filling in what they can, the wrangler reviewing, curating, and asking questions, there is only you (the wrangler) working with the spreadsheet.
 It is easy to get stuck, so don’t forget that you’re working as a team and get a second opinion if necessary!

 Then move onto the [‘curating metadata’](#curating-metadata) section.